The Piano Room

 to students of all abilities, ages 4 and up.

-Claire has been a piano instructor for 12+ years.
-She teaches in her own studio and is on the faculty at Bay Chamber School of Music.
+Claire has been a piano instructor for 14+ years.
+She teaches in her own studio, is on the faculty at Bay Chamber School of Music and is Music Director at First Universalist, Rockland.

 She holds a BM Piano Performance with pedagogy emphasis from the University of Southern Maine, where she studied piano with Dr. Laura Kargul and Dr. Annie Antonacos, and pedagogy with Christine Kissack.
 The USM faculty awarded her a talent scholarship for the duration of her studies and she received a student achievement teaching recognition award from the Music Teachers National Association.
 In Camden, she studied with Leitha Christie and Glenn Jenks.
 While at Principia College in Elsah, IL, she studied with Dr. Marie Jureit-Beamish.
 She has also been coached by Cheryl Tschanz Newkirk of Waterville, Virginia Eskin of Boston, and George S. Lopez (Bowdoin Beckwith artist-in-residence).